shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 ## [Baseplate](https://reiserlab.github.io/Component-Designs/miscellaneous/baseplate)

-A solid black aluminium breadboard / baseplate with threaded mounting holes provides a convenient platform for mounting the setup enclosure and other components.
+A solid black aluminum breadboard / baseplate with threaded mounting holes provides a convenient platform for mounting the setup enclosure and other components.
 The plate should be bigger than the setup base, i.e, larger in both length and width.
 To isolate the setup from the light and airflow coming from the threaded mounting holes in the baseplate, attach a [black hardboard](https://www.thorlabs.de/newgrouppage9.cfm?objectgroup_id=190#2535) panel to the bottom breadboard.
 You can mount it with four [Sorbothane feet (ThorLabs AV5/M)](https://www.thorlabs.com/thorproduct.cfm?partnumber=AV5/M).
 These Sorbothane mounting feet also offer excellent isolation of vibration and possible acoustic noise.
 The parts needed are provided in the figure below.

 ![Baseplate-rubber-feet.PNG](/assets/Images/Baseplate-rubber-feet.PNG)
 ![Baseplate.PNG](/assets/Images/Baseplate.PNG)